Gender Studies: Feminisms, Power & Social Change

 Theory, Movements & Practice in South Asia and Beyond

 A rigorous introduction to feminist theory, the political economy of gender, care work, law and rights, caste-gender intersections, and development practice — anchored in South Asian scholarship and global feminist thought.
 Built for practitioners, researchers, and anyone who wants to understand how gender structures power.
+Pairs well with our MEL course for gender-responsive evaluation.

 "Gender is not a natural fact but a complex political system that assigns rights and restricts freedoms on the basis of sex."— Nivedita Menon, Seeing Like a Feminist (2012)